bala290498/trust-reach/README.md

    - Run the SQL script from `supabase-schema.sql` file
    - This will create the necessary tables, indexes, and security policies

-4. For Community Offers, create markdown files in `content/offers/` directory:
+4. For Promotions, create markdown files in `content/offers/` directory:

 Example: `content/offers/example-offer.md`
 ```markdown